Dr Ben Hannigan - BA Hons, MA, PhD, PGCE(FE), RMN, RGN, DPSN

 Other Roles and Responsibilities

 I joined the Cardiff School of Nursing and Midwifery Studies in 1997, leaving a post as a community mental health nurse in East London.
 Since then I have maintained a steady output of journal papers, book chapters and conference presentations.
-I am a founding member of the South Wales Mental Health Nursing Journal Club and Seminar Group, and jointly represent (with Linda Cooper) the Cardiff School of Nursing and Midwifery Studies at Mental Health Nurse Academics UK (MHNAUK).
+I am a founding member of the South Wales Mental Health Nursing Journal Club and Seminar Group, and jointly represent the Cardiff School of Nursing and Midwifery Studies at Mental Health Nurse Academics UK (MHNAUK).

 I teach students on courses from pre-registration undergraduate through to professional doctorate levels, and supervise postgraduate research students.